Bliss Release

 Bliss Release is the debut album by Australian band Cloud Control.
 The album was released in May 2010 and peaked at number 20 on the ARIA Charts.

-At the ARIA Music Awards of 2010, the album was nominated for ARIA Award for Breakthrough Artist - Release and ARIA Award for Best Rock Album.
+At the ARIA Music Awards of 2010, the album was nominated for Breakthrough Artist - Release and Best Rock Album.
 At the J Awards of 2010, the album was nominated for Australian Album of the Year.
 At the AIR Awards of 2010, the album won Best Independent Album and Breakthrough Independent Artist.
 In 2011, the album won the Australian Music Prize.